Generalizations of Edge Overlap to Weighted and Directed Networks: Data Analysis

 The median pairwise distance between villages was 46km and the number of cross-village ties was minimal, allowing the villages to be regarded as independent networks.
-The villages were linguistically homogeneous but had variability in caste.
-Each village contained anywhere from 354 to 1775 residents, with a total population of 69,441 people in the 75 villages combined.
+Each village contained anywhere from 354 to 1,775 residents, with a total population of 69,441 people in the 75 villages combined.
 The number of edges across all social networks totaled 2,361,745 which included 480 self-loops and 6,402 isolated dyads.
 The average degree was 6.79 (standard deviation of 4.03), and the average number of connected components was 17.99 per village.
-Among the respondents for whom covariate data was collected via the individual surveys, 55.4\% were female and 44.6\% were male.
-The mean age was 39 years with a range of 10 to 99 years.
-Four different castes were represented: scheduled caste, scheduled tribe, general caste, and OBC (``other backward castes''), with a majority of respondents members of the general and OBC castes ($\approx$ 69.5\%) \cite{Banerjee}.

-We first calculated the average unweighted overlap for each type of social relationship (labeled 1-12, see Table \ref{table:relations}) for each village by treating all ties as undirected and by removing all self-loops since they do not contribute to edge overlap (Figure \ref{fig:full_raw}).
-Then we standardized each average overlap by subtracting the expected mean and dividing by the standard deviation under the null; the results from the unweighted \er overlap derivations using the first approach discussed above (Figure \ref{fig:full_stand} in Appendix C).
-We stratified edges according to the availability of nodal attributes (since not all villagers completed an individual survey), sex, caste and age.
-Here we detail our results from stratifying by sex with Figures \ref{fig:sex_raw} and \ref{fig:sex_stand} showing raw and standardized overlap for female-female (F/F), male-male (M/M) and male-female (M/F) ties.
-For details and figures of stratification by attribute availability, age and caste, see Appendix C.
+We first calculated the average unweighted overlap for each type of social relationship (labeled 1-12, see Table \ref{table: relations}) for each village by treating all ties as undirected and by removing all self-loops since they do not contribute to edge overlap (Figure \ref{fig:full_raw}).
+Then we standardized each average overlap by subtracting the expected mean and dividing by the standard deviation under the null; the results from the unweighted \er overlap derivations using the first approach discussed above (Figure \ref{fig:full_stand}).

 We next collapsed the twelve unweighted networks into one weighted network.
 Specifically, the weight of a tie between two individuals corresponds to the number of types of social relationships they are engaged in with each other.
 For example, if individual $i$ borrows money from, gives advice to and goes to temple with individual $j$, the weight of the (undirected) tie between $i$ and $j$ would be equal to 3.
-Similar to the unweighted networks, we stratified the weighted networks by nodal attributes, including the presence or absence of attribute information, sex, caste and age.
-Figure \ref{fig:sex_w} shows the distributions of raw and standardized weighted overlap for F/F, M/M and M/F ties.
-See Appendix C for figures stratified by attribute availability, caste and age.
+Figure \ref{fig:full_w} shows the distributions of raw and standardized weighted overlap for all edges.

-\section{3.
-Results}
+\section{Results}